Goldinteractive/gold-features/README.md

 > Do a prerelease before publishing a new version!

-When a prerelease has been properly tested, you can publish the package using `yarn publish`.
+When a prerelease has been properly tested, you can publish the package using:

+`yarn lerna publish --force-publish @goldinteractive/feature-sample`

+> This command does not perform a rebuild!
+Therefore it must only be used when a prerelease has been published previously.

 #### Docs Changes